-With a long history in defending the coast against pirates, old fishing traditions, and now a popular hot spot for local beach tourists, the charming village has a lot to offer!
+With a long history of defending the coast against pirates, old fishing traditions, and now a popular hot spot for local beach tourists, the charming village has a lot to offer!
 Dive into the past and party in the present in Conil, as it’s known as by locals.
+You’re about to discover one of the most beautiful towns in Andalusia.

 Disclosure: This post may contain affiliate links.
 That means that if you make a purchase through one of those links, I will get a small commission at no extra cost to you.
 If you have any questions about these services or products, feel free to ask me.